Lake Winnibigoshish, Minnesota, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Winnibigoshish cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Winnibigoshish is a legend among Minnesota lakes.
 The lake’s impressive size, covering more than 58,500 acres, reaches into both the Northwest and Northeast tourism regions of Minnesota.
 Lake Winnie, as it is often called, is a famed vacation destination all over the Midwest.